 Onsite client visit to a large plastic card printing firm

-At LiteBreeze, we provide our employees the unique opportunity to travel to our clients’ offices in Europe and to work alongside with them.
-We believe in improving our rapport with our clients and employees which in turn gives our employees a fascinating experience of the work culture there.
+At LiteBreeze, we provide our employees with the unique opportunity to travel to our clients’ offices in Europe and to work alongside them.
+We believe in improving our rapport with our clients and employees which in turn gives our employees a wonderful experience of the foreign work culture.

 Recently our senior technical lead Bini had the privilege to visit one of our clients in Germany for a week.
 They are one of Europe’s largest plastic card printers.

 Bini’s visit to our client’s office started with an incredible train journey to the lovely town of Sankt Ingbert from Frankfurt, a track stretching for over 136 kms with beautiful landscapes on both sides.
 She, along with her family resided at the Alpha Hotel.

 The next day she was picked up by the client from the hotel and they drove to the office to meet the rest of the team.
 Bini was warmly welcomed by everyone and she realized how simplicity and humility are the company’s virtues.

 The calm and employee friendly environment reminded her of the LiteBreeze work environment.

 With multiple meetings and further breaking down of the project modules, Bini simplified a number of issues that had the development at a halt.
 Having face to face discussions and interacting directly with the client and his team, made clearing client concerns easier for our technical lead.